gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

 ## Anova Table (Type II tests)
 ##
 ## Response: prodebt
 ##                  Sum Sq  Df F value    Pr(>F)
-## incomegp          9.018   4  4.5766 0.001339
+## incomegp         10.742   4  5.5246 0.0002482
-## cigbuy            0.703   1  1.4270 0.233222
+## cigbuy            0.010   1  0.0201 0.8874246
-## incomegp:cigbuy   1.971   4  1.0003 0.407656
+## incomegp:cigbuy   1.333   4  0.6857 0.6022065
-## Residuals       144.835 294
+## Residuals       183.746 378
 ```

-The diagnostic plots (Figure \@ref(fig:Figure4-14)) seem to be pretty
+The diagnostic plots (Figure \@ref(fig:Figure4-16)) seem to be pretty
 well-behaved with no apparent
 violations of the normality assumption and no clear evidence of a violation of
 the constant variance assumption.
-The observations would seem to be independent
+There is no indication of a problem with the independence
-because there is no indication of structure to the measurements of the survey
+assumption because there is no indication of structure to the measurements of the survey
 respondents that might create dependencies.
 In observational studies, violations
 of the independence assumption might come from repeated measures of the same
-person or multiple measurements within the same family/household or samples
+person over time or multiple measurements within the same family/household or samples
-that are clustered geographically.
+that are clustered geographically, none of which are part of the survey information we have.
 \index{independence assumption!Two-Way ANOVA}
 The random sampling from a population should
 allow inferences to a larger population except for that issue of removing
-partially missing responses.
+partially missing responses so we can't safely generalize results beyond the complete observations we are using without worry that the missing subjects are systematically different from those we are able to analyze.
 \index{random sampling}
-We also don't have much information on the
+We also don't have much information on the exact
-population sampled, so will just leave this vague here but know that there is a
+population sampled, so will just leave this vague here but know that there would be a
-population these conclusions apply to since it was random sample.
+population these conclusions apply since it was random sample (at least those that would answer the questions).
 All of this
 suggests proceeding to fitting and exploring the additive model is reasonable
 here.
 No causal inferences are possible because this is an observational study.

-(ref:fig4-14) Diagnostic plot for ``prodebt`` by income group and buy
+(ref:fig4-16) Diagnostic plot for ``prodebt`` by income group and buy
 cigarettes/not interaction model.